Let us help you with your new home

 Other options to consider after making an offer:

 - Insurance – You want to get a homeowner’s insurance quote on the property to cover the dwelling and contents of the home in the event of damage.
-This is something that you may want to shop around for, as premiums may differ from one company to the next.
+Insurance is something that you may want to shop around for, as premiums may differ from one company to the next.
 The amount of premium you pay annually will affect your payment if you are escrowing the loan.

-- Pest Inspection – It’s a good idea to see if a home has termites or any other pests that need to be dealt with prior to purchase.
+- Pest Inspection – It’s a good idea to see if a home has termites or any other pests that need to be dealt with before purchase.
 You may want to consider a contract with a local pest company to ensure that the home is checked on a routine basis to avoid recurrence of any pests.

 Step 7: Closing

 Once your lender has approved your loan, processed and received all of the necessary documents associated with the loan, you are ready to close.
 This process may take up to 45 days.
-Closing is the brief settlement process where you as the buyer will sign the necessary paperwork to complete the transaction of your loan.
+Closing is the brief settlement process where you, as the buyer, will sign the necessary paperwork to complete the transaction of your loan.
 Closing will be held at a title company.

 Prior to closing, your lender or closing agent will tell you how much money to bring to closing.
 These funds will include your down payment and closing costs.
 During this time, you will receive the keys to your new home as well as transfer the ownership from the seller to yourself.